kaisadilla/judith/.info/spec.md

 Note that `undefined` cannot be assigned to a value, so any expression that returns `undefined` will be transformed into `null` when assigned.

 # Control structures
+The condition inside a control structure cannot be (or contain) an assignment expression.

 ## If
 ```judith
 if element == 'Water' then